mritunjaysharma394/sedpy/README.md

 [![PythonVersion](https://img.shields.io/badge/python-2.7%20%7C%203.5%20%7C%203.6%20%7C%203.7%20%7C%203.8-blue)

-`sedpy` is being built as a cross-platform alternative of [sed](https://www.gnu.org/software/sed/manual/sed.html) for easier and more flexible stream line editing across BSD and GNU systems.
+`sedpy` is an open-source project being built as a cross-platform alternative of [sed](https://www.gnu.org/software/sed/manual/sed.html) for easier and more flexible stream line editing across BSD and GNU systems.

 # What is sed and what is sedpy?